Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Astros

 Lourdes Gurriel Jr. At The Plate

-- He ranks 62nd in batting average, 108th in on base percentage, and 43rd in slugging among qualifying hitters in MLB play.
+- Among the qualified hitters in baseball, he ranks 64th in batting average, 110th in on-base percentage, and 48th in slugging.

-- Gurriel has reached base via a hit in 97 games this season (of 142 played), and had multiple hits in 34 of those games.

-- Gurriel has driven home a run in 51 games this season (35.9%), including more than one RBI in 13.4% of his games and producing three or more of his team's runs on eight occasions..
+- Gurriel has picked up an RBI in 35.7% of his games this year, with more than one RBI in 13.3% of his games.
+He has also produced three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.